 Those with even a cursory knowledge of the history behind education in India will have heard of Savitribai Phule, who valiantly fought against the oppressive hierarchies of caste and gender to challenge untouchability and educate girls, among other critical social interventions and Fatima Sheikh was the woman who started the ‘Beti Padhao’ movement as early as in the 1840s.

-By defying all norms, Fatima and Savitribai set up a school and even went to a training institute, to become professional teachers.
+By defying all norms, Savitribai Phule and Fatima Sheikh set up a school and even went to a training institute, to become professional teachers.
 Their school’s curriculum was different from what was taught by Brahmin teachers in their home schools.
 It included mathematics, science, and social studies instead of Brahmanical texts like Vedas and Shastras.

 Most men were extremely apprehensive about universal access to education, something that was till then only a privilege for the upper caste men.
 The upper caste people reacted vehemently and even violently to the start of these schools.
 They pelted stones and even cow dung at Fatima and Savitribai while they would be on their way.
 It is said that they used to carry an extra sari while walking towards her school as people used to hurl stones and dung at her, apart from verbal abuses.
 But both the women remained undeterred.
 Fatima taught in the school till 1856 and is regarded as the first Muslim woman teacher of India.
 They had to deal with abusers hell-bent on preventing them from educating girls.